 Image generation

 GPT Image 2 (the image model in OpenAI’s GPT 5.5 family) is our 2026 default for performance creative.
 We access it through the Codex CLI rather than the chat app so we can script batches and version-control prompt files.
-It wins on character consistency across a batch, prompt adherence, and the ability to re-roll one variant without re-running the whole set.
-Flux 2 is our backup, especially for hero stills where pure photorealism matters more than batch control.
-Midjourney v7 still produces the most cinematic singles, but the Discord-only workflow is a non-starter for performance work.
+The other two we test against regularly are Flux 2 and Midjourney v7, and they each have a job they do better than GPT Image 2.

 The full head-to-head we ran across 12 internal briefs is in our post on the best AI image model for ads in 2026.
-Short version: GPT Image 2 wins on four of five lenses (consistency, prompt adherence, batch control, cost per usable variant), Flux wins on raw photorealism, Midjourney is a hero-image tool that does not scale for testing.
+The short version: GPT Image 2 wins four of five lenses (consistency, prompt adherence, batch control, cost per usable variant), Flux wins on raw photorealism, Midjourney is a hero-image tool that does not scale for testing.

 Video and animation